elliott5/talks/2015/norwich/README.md

 The first part of the day will uses the Go Tour, an introduction to the Go programming language.

-To install the tour locally, first (install Go)[https://golang.org/doc/install], then run:
+To install the tour locally, first [install Go](https://golang.org/doc/install), then run:
 ```
 	$ go get golang.org/x/tour/gotour
 	$ cd $GOPATH/bin